Tympan/Tympan_CHAPRO/README.md

 **Tympan Version:** These sketches are made for Tympan RevE.
 They will compile and start to run on a Tympan RevD, but the Tympan RevD is too slow to execute most of the algorithms as they are written in CHAPRO.

-**Tympan Earpieces:** Initially (as of 8/26/2021) these sketches do not employ the Tympan earpieces.
-They default to using the microphones built into the hardware, so they will be noisy.
-The processed audio is presented via the black headphone jack.

-We plan on adding support for the earpieces shortly.

 ## COMPILING

 If you have never compiled and run a Tympan program before, you should see the Tympan Getting Started docs.
 The short version, however, is: